-In recent years, President Karzai held unsuccessful talks with the resurgent Taliban in an effort to secure national reconciliation.
-He was replaced in September 2014 by President Ashraf Ghani, whose wife Rula Ghani is a Lebanese Christian.
+In September 2014, President Karzai was replaced by President Ashraf Ghani, whose wife Rula Ghani is a Lebanese Christian.

-Christianity is seen as a Western religion, and Afghans who are discovered to have left Islam for Christianity are seen as traitors, bringing shame on the family.
+Although Afghanistan had a significant Christian population before the Muslim invasions of the 7th century, Christianity is now viewed as a Western religion, and Afghans who are discovered to have left Islam for Christianity are seen as traitors, bringing shame on the family.
 They are considered to have committed apostasy, for which the punishment under Sharia law is death.
-Converts face hostility from the government, armed groups, community and family, coming under severe pressure to recant.
-They suffer discrimination, harassment, arrest and violence, including murder.
+Converts face hostility from the government, armed groups, community and family members who sometimes use violence to force them to return to Islam.

 In May 2010, Christian doctor Said Musa (pictured) was arrested and imprisoned on apostasy charges, having left Islam eight years previously.
 Another Christian, Shoib Assadullah (25) was arrested and imprisoned in October 2010, because he gave a New Testament to a man who later reported him to local authorities.
 Both men were released in spring 2011 and fled the country immediately.

 In July 2013, an MP called for the execution of converts from Islam to Christianity, the parliamentary speaker ordered the national security services to stop the spread of Christianity and the media campaigned against converts.

 In April 2014, the Taliban attacked a building they suspected of being a secret church.
 In June 2014, a priest working for refugees was abducted and disappeared.
 In July 2014, two Finnish women working for a Christian aid ministry were killed in Herat by two gunmen on motorbikes, who shot them in a taxi.
 No group claimed responsibility.